nhoeche/imgprep/README.md

     - [ ] Calculate individual scale-bars for every sub-image
     - [ ] Calculate positions for scale-bars
     - [ ] Insert scale-bars
+- Saving
+  - [ ] Save the finished arrangement of sample images into one file (.png)

 -> Profit